 API changes and versioning

-Bloomreach may modify, enhance, or replace the APIs from time to time, including by introducing new versions and deprecating or discontinuing older versions, provided that Bloomreach will not materially reduce the core functionality of the contracted services during the term without providing Customer with a reasonably equivalent alternative or, where no equivalent is available, reasonable transition support, and will provide reasonable advance notice of any deprecation that results in removal of an API.
-Notwithstanding the foregoing, Bloomreach may make changes without advance notice where necessary to address security vulnerabilities, comply with applicable law, or respond to changes in third-party dependencies.
+Bloomreach may modify, enhance, or replace the APIs from time to time.
+This includes introducing new versions and deprecating or discontinuing older versions.
+Bloomreach will not materially reduce the core functionality of contracted services during the term without providing a reasonably equivalent alternative or, where no equivalent is available, reasonable transition support.
+Bloomreach will also provide reasonable advance notice of any deprecation that results in the removal of an API.

 Technical details

-Bloomreach Engagement uses REST API across all services.
+Bloomreach uses REST API across all services.

 CORS issues